 - Light reflectors and diffuser, alternatively, you can use white fabrics, a roll of pure white paper, a foam core board, or a lightbox.
 You can DIY a lightbox or purchase a commercialized one but make sure that it’s designed to meet your needs.

 - Earrings stand and other props depending on the type of earrings

 - Other backdrops if you’re going for a more creative look

 - A table you can work on to level the lighting source and your product

-2. Know and understand the functions of your camera
+2. Know and understand the functions of your camera.

 As we have established in the previous post, understanding the fundamentals of light is the key to mastering jewelry photography.
 These fundamentals include functions like aperture, shutter speed, and ISO.
-When you know how to make appropriate adjustments using these components, it would be easier for you to control reflections and eliminate common jewelry images flaws like harsh shadows, glare, and shaky and grainy outcomes.
+When you know how to make appropriate adjustments using these components, it would be easier for you to control reflections and eliminate common flaws jewelry images like harsh shadows, glare, and shaky and grainy outcomes.

-Read here for a more detailed discussion of the components mentioned above including a few effective jewelry photography lighting techniques you can use for your next photoshoot.
 Remember to turn off the on-camera flash when photographing your earrings or other pieces of jewelry as direct lighting would be too bright for the product; thereby, resulting in glares.
 Additionally, always set your camera on manual settings; while it’s tempting to leave it on auto-mode, it’s not the friendliest route for DIY photographers who are aiming for studio-quality jewelry images.
 You’re free to work with auto-focus on, but this is as far as you can get when it comes to the automatic setting.
 You must take control.

-3. Know what looks good for the type of earrings you’re photographing
+3. Know what looks good for the type of earrings you’re photographing.

 Long/Dangling Pair of Earrings